OpenLEADR/openleadr-rs/README.md

 If you suspect a security-critical issue, please refer to [`SECURITY.md`](SECURITY.md).

 Additionally, we are happy to see pull requests on this repository as well.
-We prefer to know when you intend to develop some functionality to make sure that there aren't multiple people working on the same issue.Simply drop a short note to the corresponding issue.
+We prefer to know when you intend to develop some functionality to make sure that there aren't multiple people working on the same issue.
+Simply drop a short note to the corresponding issue.

 For your commits, please make sure you add a `signed-off-by` appendix to your commit message, as the [LF energy contribution guidelines](https://tac.lfenergy.org/process/contribution_guidelines.html#developer-certificate-of-origin) require that.